 Good manners cost nothing.
 The recruitment process works best when it has momentum.
 Whether you are a hiring manager or a candidate be mindful that recruiters, like yourselves, are busy people.
 Their objective is to do their job and secure a great hire.
 If they contact you, it’s not because they are looking for meaningless communication to fill their day.
 It’s because they need to share information with you or ask for information in return.

 As a hiring manager, your objective is to hire a new member of your team.
-As soon as you have agreed a brief and signed on the dotted line, any worthwhile recruiter will begin CV searching and advertising for your role.
+As soon as you have agreed on a brief and signed on the dotted line, any worthwhile recruiter will begin CV searching and advertising for your role.
 Set aside some time to review any CVs you are sent, and provide appropriate feedback on the candidates put forward.
 One of these applicants could potentially join your company, so ensure you have an efficient process in place to deliver a great candidate experience to all, successful or otherwise.
-Delaying feedback simply clogs your inbox with chasing emails and creates a bad impression, not only with the recruiter, but also more importantly with your candidates.
+Delaying feedback simply clogs your inbox with chasing emails and creates a bad impression, not only with the recruiter but also more importantly with your candidates.

 Here’s more information about top management consultant recruitment frustrations and how to avoid them.

-As an executive search company we often see a good candidate lost due to a long drawn out recruitment process.
+As an executive search company, we often see a good candidate lost due to a long drawn out recruitment process.
 The best talent is in demand and a good candidate may well be in receipt of a number of offers.
 Acting promptly and avoiding long delays is crucial.
 Everyone likes to feel valued.